Leon C. Weiss: State government office buildings

 In 1930, then Governor Huey Long commissioned Weiss and his architectural firm to design a new state capitol building for Louisiana.
 While not specifying the design, Long desired a skyscraper with suitable artwork to depict the history of Louisiana.
 The new capitol building opened in 1932 at a cost of $5 million, in an art deco design.
-The building is 430 feet tall with 34 storys and was then the tallest building in the southern United States.
-The building, though monumental, is somewhat inefficient in that the floor space of individual storys is in many cases too small to accommodate a state agency, necessitating that various agencies be spread out in the capitol building.
+The building is 430 feet tall with 34 storeys and was then the tallest building in the southern United States.
+The building, though monumental, is somewhat inefficient in that the floor space of individual storeys is in many cases too small to accommodate a state agency, necessitating that various agencies be spread out in the capitol building.
 However, it centralized executive agencies in one location for efficiency gain.
 The building includes statues, frescoes, bronzes, and other artworks with historic symbolism.
 Symbolically, the building shows dominance of the executive branch of the Louisiana State Government over the other branches.
 The Louisiana State Capitol building has some resemblance to the Nebraska State Capitol building which was completed a few years before, in 1930, and is slightly smaller.

 Consistent with Long's desire to modernize Louisiana, he chose to replace the governor's mansion, which was in an old southern style, with a more up to date building.
 Weiss and his architectural firm received the design commission.
 The design of the governor's mansion is similar to the United States White House, with the first floors of the two buildings identical.
 Weiss designed in features specifically to Long's liking including an escape from public parts of the building to the governor's private quarters and the garage, as well as an electronic display for following votes in the Louisiana State Legislature.
 The building served as the governor's mansion from 1930 to 1963 and is currently on the National Register of Historic Places.

 Long and Weiss created a time capsule of unknown contents within the walls of the Louisiana State Capitol building.
 The time capsule consists of a copper box and was removed from the walls of the building in 2020 and placed on display, with intent to open it in 2031, which is 100 years after its original placement.